 Despite new programs and buildings, the College in the late 1980s and early 1990s found itself caught in national trends of enrollments that especially hit small colleges hard.
 By the mid 1990s, College trustees began looking at other institutions for a possible merger.

 In July 31, 1996, Westbrook College and the University of New England in Biddeford merged, creating a larger, more diverse institution of higher learning.
 The merger took place under the original 1831 Westbrook College charter.
 When the documents were signed, the combined institutions became Westbrook College, and Westbrook College changed its name to the University of New England.

 Today the Westbrook College Campus, now known as the Portland Campus, is home to three of the University’s premier Colleges.
 The recently renamed Westbrook College of Health Professions is a model for interdisciplinary health and wellness.
 With more than 1,000 students, faculty and staff working in graduate programs in Social Work, Physician Assistant, Occupational Therapy, Physical Therapy and Nurse Anesthesia and with undergraduate students in Nursing and Dental Hygiene, the WCHP honors the academic legacy of Westbrook College.

-WCHP is also home to the Clinical Simulation Program, which employs high tech patient simulators that are integrated with computer programs in real time so these "patients" can actually respond to students’ actions and can even hold "discussions" surrounding their care.
-The Clinical Simulation Program is also training health professionals from the region's healthcare institutions as well.
+WCHP is also home to the Interprofessional Simulation and Innovation Center, which employs high tech patient simulators that are integrated with computer programs in real time so these "patients" can actually respond to students’ actions and can even hold "discussions" surrounding their care.
+The Interprofessional Simulation and Innovation Center is also training health professionals from the region's healthcare institutions as well.

 The College of Pharmacy is also housed on the Portland Campus and accepted its first class of 100 students in the Fall of 2009.
 Offering a Pharm.D.
 Degree, the UNE College of Pharmacy sets itself apart by being heavily focused on research and development.